taoo0316/minimal/index.md

 > Programming seems to be about following the right syntax, which will later turn out to be a huge mistake.

+#### YCC1112 Literature and Humanities 2

+> I actually love literature and overanalysing a piece of text.

+#### YCC1114 Philosophy and Political Thought 2

+> I am perhaps a little apathetic towards politics.

+#### YCC1131 Scientific Inquiry 1

+> Things that seem easy are not always actually easy.